Attorney claims to leak Ahmaud Arbery shooting to defuse community tensions

 “We believe the opinion flies in the face of common sense and flies in the sense of ethics and morals when you think about this unjustifiable, unnecessary death that happened,” Crump said.

-The McMichaels have not commented publicly yet, nor have they been charged with any crime.
+The McMichaels have not commented publicly yet but have not been charged with any crime

 Tucker says the Glynn County Police Department has had the video since day one.